 An amazing decision.
 More interesting, perhaps, is language in the opinion â€” an opinion which gives us a window into the justices’ minds.
 In what must have been a complete failure to appreciate the significance of what they were writing, the Court justified its ruling in a rather frank â€” and incredible â€” admission of its hidden agenda:

 It will increase the likelihood of convicting such a driver, because the prosecution need not prove actual impairmentâ€¦Adjudication of such criminal charges will also require fewer legal resources, because fewer legal issues will arise.
 And individuals prosecuted under such a statute will be less likely to contest the charges.
 People v.
 Bransford, 8 Cal.4th 894 (1994).

 In other words, preventing an accused from defending himself with scientific truth serves justice by making it easier to get convictions!

 Are all judges oblivious to the truth?
 Not entirely.
 One judge, Justice Joyce Kennard, dissented from the majority opinion.
-Recognizing the truth, she wrote in a dissenting opinion:
+Recognizing the truth, she wrote in a separate opinion:

 The majorityâ€¦has on its own created the new crime of driving with alcohol in one’s breath.